 SSHSA presents awards to people and organizations who have contributed to the society, or to causes similar to our mission in preserving and sharing maritime heritage.
 Want to nominate someone for an award?
-Click here for a 2020 nomination form or contact us at email@example.com.
+Contact us at firstname.lastname@example.org.

 Ship of the Year Award is in recognition of a significant milestone or any other accomplishment contributing to the historical importance of the engine-powered vessel.
-This award encompasses a specific distinction for tugs.
+This award encompasses specific distinctions for tugs and museum vessels.

 Jay Allen Award for Distinguished Editorial Service is in recognition of an individual who has made important contributions to SSHSA's official magazine, PowerShips.

 C. Bradford Mitchell Award is bestowed upon an individual, institution or agency in recognition of a single achievement, such as an important book, or founding of an institution contributing to the goals, objectives and mission of the Steamship Historical Society of America.

 Samuel Ward Stanton Award for Lifetime Achievement recognizes the accumulated value of on-going work over a lifetime in our areas of concern.SSHSA Current Award Winners

 The Cape Henlopen has the honor of being one of the oldest operating ferries in the world and one of the few ships who served in World War II still in active service.

 Her work in the war was varied, but one of the highlights was participating in the invasion of Normandy on D-Day, dropping off 200 men and 70 vehicles of the 29th Infantry Division and taking on wounded men for treatment.
 She worked throughout the war transporting troops and vehicles eastward and casualties westward across the English Channel, though bad luck saw her needing repairs following collisions with other ships and underwater obstructions.
 She was being prepared for the Pacific Theater when Japan surrendered, and earned one battle star for her World War II service.